 62% of Australian households have pets, giving us one of the highest rates of pet ownership in the world.
-According to a survey by our member, Animal Medicines Australia, 38% of households have dogs, 29% have cats, 12% keep birds, 12% keep fish, 3% keep reptiles and 1.9% have small mammals.
+According to a survey by Animal Medicines Australia, 38% of households have dogs, 29% have cats, 12% keep birds, 12% keep fish, 3% keep reptiles and 1.9% have small mammals.

 Most of us consider pets to be part of the family and, in return, having a pet has been shown to have positive health benefits.
 Studies show owning a pet can reduce stress, increase rates of exercise and even reduce the incidence of allergies and help strengthen the immune system in children exposed to pets in early childhood.